jundalisay/spblist/content/en/research/sarkar/microvita/chapter-08.md

 ---
 title: "Microvitum and Its Effect on Human Body and Human Mind"
 heading: "Chapter 8"
-description: "P.R.
-Sarkar gave discourses on microvita over the short period of two and a half years from December 1986 to June 1989 at the very end of His life."
+description: "Microvitum moves through the media of inferences"
 image: "/covers/mv.png"
 writer:
   name: PR Sarkar